Semeghini-Lab/NI-experiment-control/README.md

 ### Experiment design: `nicompiler_backend`

-The `nicompiler_backend` crate, located within `nicompiler_backend` subfolder, utilizes [PyO3](https://github.com/PyO3/pyo3) to offer a Python-accessible Experiment class tailored for multi-device NI experiments.
-This backend can also operate as a standalone and extensible rust or python library.
+`nicompiler_backend` is the core of our solution.
+Located within the `nicompiler_backend` subfolder, it serves as the bridge between NI hardware and our Python library.
+By leveraging [PyO3](https://github.com/PyO3/pyo3), this backend offers a Python-accessible `Experiment` class optimized for multi-device NI experiments.

-To delve into the implementation details of the core design of our project, execute `cargo doc --open` within the crate's directory.
-Alternatively, visit the [published documentation](https://docs.rs/nicompiler_backend/0.2.0/nicompiler_backend/#).
+For developers and those interested in a deep dive:

-### Experiment control: `niexpctrl_backend`
+- **Rust API**: For comprehensive details on how the backend functions, you can explore the crate's documentation by executing `cargo doc --open` within its directory.
+Alternatively, check out the [published documentation](https://docs.rs/nicompiler_backend/0.2.0/nicompiler_backend/#).

-The `niexpctrl_backend` crate builds upon `nicompiler_backend`, offering a Python-accessible `Experiment` class with added capabilities for streaming to NI devices.
+- **Python API**: This backend's methods have been seamlessly integrated into our Python library.
+Check out the `niexpctrl` directory for a higher-level Python wrapper.

 ## Installation